Soil Chemistry

 Synthetic fertilizers for turf generally contain urea, described above, and/or an inorganic nitrogen source usually in the form of ammonium sulfate, ammonium nitrate or potassium nitrate.
 These fertilizers have a greater potential for loss through leaching and volatility.
 This translates into a need to apply greater pounds of nitrogen per 1,000sf per growing season than a natural water insoluble organic product.

-The Art of Balancing Soil Nutrients: a practical guide to interpreting soil tests by William McKibben.
-2012, Acres U.S.A, Austin, TX
+Art of Balancing Soil Nutrients: a practical guide to interpreting soil tests by William McKibben.
+2012, Acres U.S.A, Austin, TX.

 Fundamentals of Turfgrass Management by Nick Christians.
-2017, Third Edition, John Wiley & Sons, Inc., Hoboken, New Jersey
+2017, Third Edition, John Wiley & Sons, Inc., Hoboken, NJ.

 WEEDS Control without Poisons by Charles Walters.
 1999, Acres U.S.A, Austin, TX